Paulina Villarreal: Life and career

 Villarreal was born in San Pedro Monterrey, Mexico.
 She went to a bilingual high school (Liceo de Monterrey Redwood) making her fluent in English.

 From her early childhood she was taught classical piano, and began drum lessons at the age of six.
 Her parents' passion and her playing the video game Rock Band led Paulina to rock music.
 Her father uploaded multiple videos to YouTube in which she played drum covers of well-known pop and rock hits.
 Neil Peart was the biggest influence on her drumming style.

 In 2013, the Villarreal sisters formed The Warning.
 In addition to drumming, Paulina occasionally provides lead vocals.
 In 2014, Villarreal was profiled in the women's drumming publication Tom Tom Magazine at age 12.
 Also during this year, Kirk Hammett of Metallica saw a video of her and her sisters playing a cover of Metallica's "Enter Sandman", which led Hammett to praise Paulina's drumming in a tweet.

 In 2015, after the "Enter Sandman" video went viral, Villarreal and her sisters were invited to The Ellen Show as musical guests.
 Ellen DeGeneres supported them with a financial donation that helped the sisters get a scholarship to attend Berkelee College of Music's five-week program – with an age waiver, because the required entry age level for this program was 14.
 By that time, Villarreal was already writing her lyrics and music, and the band's first EP was recorded and released in 2015.

 In 2018, Villarreal was one of the judges of the Hit Like a Girl international drumming contest for female percussionists.
 She also performed on this contest's awards show, with Faith Benson (Hit Like a Girl 2017 champion), as a drum duo.
 In 2021, she was featured on the cover of Latin Drummers magazine.
 In April 2022, she was invited to teach a Drum and Composition masterclass at the Sound:Check Xpo event in Mexico.

 In 2024, Villarreal debuted as an artistic director by creating and directing the official video for the song "Qué Más Quieres".
+In April 2026, she was featured on the cover of Modern Drummers magazine.

 As frontwoman

-Although Villarreal is mostly found behind the drum kit, she sometimes acts as frontwoman.
-She did this singing The Warning's "Narcisista" at Teatro Metropolitan in 2022 (with her drum teacher, Beto Ramos, as a guest drummer) and singing The Warning's "Consume" at Auditorio Nacional in 2025.
+Although Villarreal usually sings while at the drums, she sometimes acts as frontwoman.
+She did this singing "Narcisista" at Teatro Metropolitan in 2022 (with her drum teacher, Beto Ramos, as a guest drummer) and singing "Consume" at Auditorio Nacional in 2025.
 She also sang lead on some songs with Argentinian band Eruca Sativa, when they and The Warning toured together.
 In 2024, Villarreal sang with Dead Poet Society at the Aftershock Festival.

-Other memorable performances have included playing the piano and singing alone.